d2l-ai/d2l-en/chapter_appendix_math/single-variable-calculus.md

 and thus as we send $\epsilon \rightarrow 0$, the right hand term goes to zero as well.
 This gives the product rule.

-Finally, with the chain rule, we can again progress as before and see that
+Finally, with the chain rule, we can again progress as before using :eqref:`small-change` and see that

 $$
 \begin{aligned}